Effect of Divorce on Children

 Working to Ease the Impact of Divorce

 Divorce is not easy on anybody, least of all children who may become caught in the middle.
 As a parent, all you want is what is best for your child.
 However, the emotions involved in the end of a marriage can sometimes cloud judgments and good intentions may end up causing harm.
-The effect of divorce on children may be minimal, or it may be great, but in the end proper preparation and letting your children know that both parents love them can be very helpful in limiting the emotional fallout.
+The effect of divorce on children may be minimal, or it may be great, but in the end proper preparation and letting your children know that both parents love them and that the divorce is not their fault, can be very helpful in limiting the emotional fallout.

 Pay Attention to Any Warning Signs